MorpheusAIs/Docs/!KEYDOCS README FIRST!/FAQs & Guides/Guides/MOR/Mainnet/MOR Rewards Staking Mainnet Contract Guide.md

 > [!NOTE]
 > Wei is the smallest unit of ETH.
-> One Ether = 1,000,000,000,000,000,000 Wei
+> One Ether = 1,000,000,000,000,000,000 Wei.

 <img src="/Graphics/Docs%20Graphics/English/MOR%20Rewards%20Staking%20Guides/Testnet/approve.png" width=70% height=70%>

 You can use **https://etherscan.io/unitconverter** for calculations.
 Enter desirable amount in the `Ether` field and copy value from the `Wei` field.

 On the screenshot, 10 stETH (or 10000000000000000000 Wei) is going to be minted.

 <img src="/Graphics/Docs%20Graphics/English/MOR%20Rewards%20Staking%20Guides/Testnet/wei%20convert.png" width=70% height=70%>